jdh2358/py4science/examples/sphinx_qs/getting_started.rst

   > sphinx-quickstart

 accepting most of the defaults.
-I choose "py4sci" as the name of my project.  cd into your new directory and check the contents::
+I choose "sampledoc" as the name of my project.  cd into your new directory and check the contents::

-  home:~/tmp/py4sci> ls
+  home:~/tmp/sampledoc> ls
   Makefile	_static		conf.py
   _build		_templates	index.rst